-Goa, undoubtedly, is more of a party and fun place but that surely does not mean that there are no pilgrimage sites in Goa.
+While Goa, undoubtedly, is more of a party and fun place, it is home to some very popular pilgrimage sites as well.
 Shri Mangeshi Temple in Goa is one such place and is considered as one of the most significant spots for pilgrims and at the same is also a tourist attraction for people pouring in from various parts of the world.

 The temple is located in Mangeshi village and is apparently one of the wealthiest and largest Hindu shrines of the state.
 The temple has an old tale of Lord Shiva and Parvati because of which it got its name.
 The temple is around 21 km away from the capital city of the state and is situated in North Goa.

 Shri Mangeshi Temple traces its roots back to the Kushasthali in Cortalim - an adorable village which was invaded by the Portuguese in 1543.
-And around 1560, when the Portuguese started the conversions for the Christians, the locals moved the Mangesh Linga from its original site to Kushasthali on the river banks of Aghanashini where it is presently located in the village of Atrunja Taluka.
+In 1560, when the Portuguese started the conversion to Christianity, the locals moved the Mangesh Linga from its original site to Kushasthali on the river banks of Aghanashini where it is presently located in the village of Atrunja Taluka.

 It is said that the oldest structure was quite simple in its built and architectural style.
-The current structure was built in a more adept way only during the Maratha rule.
-However, just after the structure was built, this area fell into the hands of Portuguese rulers.
+The current structure, however, was constructed in a more adept way during the Maratha rule.
+Anyway, soon after the structure was built, this area fell into the hands of Portuguese rulers.

 By Air.
-The nearest airport is situated in Dabolim which is located at an approximate distance of 25-30 kilometres from Panaji.
-It has very good connectivity with other domestic flights as well as good international connectivity.
-You can easily reach here from some of the major cities like Delhi, Pune, Kolkata etc.
+The nearest airport is the Dabolim Airport (GOI) which is located at an approximate distance of 30-40 kilometres.
+It has very good connectivity with other cities and towns via domestic flights as well as good international connectivity.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here